 The dessert is silkier in texture and a bit denser than regular ice cream.

-23. Green tea noodle
+23. Green Tea Noodle

-Also known as cha soba, green tea noodle is a type of wheat flour-based noodle infused with green tea.
+Also known as cha soba, Green tea noodle is a type of wheat flour-based noodle infused with green tea.

 Green tea noodle also goes well with a tsuyu dipping sauce, a condiment made from dashi soup stock, and a mixture of soy sauce, mirin, and sugar.